SMSPIRITUALITY—MEDIA

 Tārā

-The female bodhisattva of swift compassion in the Indo-Tibetan Mahāyāna and Vajrayāna pantheons — Sanskrit tārā, the one who ferries across, from the root tṛ, to cross over.
-Best known in her Green and White forms: Green Tārā as the active, immediate protector against the eight great fears, White Tārā as the figure of long life and contemplative stability.
-In Tibetan practice the most-recited female [yidam](lexicon:yidam), with a daily liturgy (Praises to the Twenty-One Tārās) the standard morning recitation across all four schools — Nyingma, Kagyu, Sakya and Geluk.
+Tārā is the female bodhisattva of swift compassion in the Indo-Tibetan Mahāyāna and Vajrayāna traditions.
+Her name is Sanskrit, from the root tṛ (to cross over), meaning the one who ferries across.
+She appears in two main forms: Green Tārā as the active protector who steps forward to help, and White Tārā as the figure of long life and contemplative stability.
+Her daily liturgy, the Praises to the Twenty-One Tārās, is the standard morning recitation across all four Tibetan schools.

 Who she is

-Tārā — Sanskrit, from the root tṛ (to cross over) — is the female bodhisattva of swift compassion in the Indo-Tibetan Mahāyāna pantheon.
-The name parses literally as the one who ferries across or the star: the bodhisattva who carries beings over the ocean of saṃsāra to the further shore of awakening, and the celestial point that orients the traveller in the dark.
-The figure first appears in Indian Buddhist literature in the late sixth or early seventh century CE — the Sādhanamālā and a cluster of associated tantra texts catalogue an increasingly elaborate Tārā pantheon — and stabilises across the Indian Pāla period (eighth to twelfth centuries) as one of the most popular yidam figures of the developed Mahāyāna and emerging Vajrayāna cults.
-The transmission into Tibet runs principally through Atiśa, the eleventh-century Bengali master whose personal devotion to the bodhisattva was decisive for her subsequent Tibetan reception, and who is held by the tradition to have received her direct visionary guidance throughout the journey from Vikramaśīla to Tibet in 1042.
-The standard iconography organises around twenty-one forms catalogued in the Praises to the Twenty-One Tārās (Bhagavatī-āryatārā-saparivāra-stotra) — a short Sanskrit liturgical poem that the Tibetan tradition recites in translation as the standard morning practice across all four schools.
-The two most-practised forms — Green Tārā and White Tārā — function as the operational nucleus of the cult: Green Tārā as the figure of immediate active rescue, depicted with her right leg extended in the gesture of stepping forward to help, and White Tārā as the figure of long life and contemplative stability, depicted in full lotus posture with seven eyes (one each in the palms, the soles, and the forehead, in addition to the conventional two) that figure her perfect attentiveness.
+Tārā is Sanskrit, from the root tṛ (to cross over).
+The name means the one who ferries across or the star: the bodhisattva who carries beings over the ocean of saṃsāra to awakening, and the celestial point that orients the traveller in the dark.
+She first appears in Indian Buddhist literature in the late sixth or early seventh century CE.
+The Sādhanamālā and related tantra texts catalogue an increasingly elaborate Tārā pantheon.
+She became one of the most popular yidam figures of the developed Mahāyāna and emerging Vajrayāna during the Pāla period (eighth to twelfth centuries).
+Her transmission into Tibet runs principally through Atiśa, the eleventh-century Bengali master whose devotion to her was decisive for her Tibetan reception.
+The tradition holds that she gave him direct visionary guidance during his journey from Vikramaśīla to Tibet in 1042.
+The standard iconography organises around twenty-one forms catalogued in the Praises to the Twenty-One Tārās (Bhagavatī-āryatārā-saparivāra-stotra), a short Sanskrit liturgical poem recited in translation as the standard morning practice across all four Tibetan schools.
+The two most-practised forms are Green Tārā and White Tārā.
+Green Tārā is the figure of immediate active rescue, depicted with her right leg extended in the gesture of stepping forward to help.
+White Tārā is the figure of long life and contemplative stability, depicted in full lotus posture with seven eyes — one each in the palms, the soles, and the forehead, in addition to the conventional two — signifying her perfect attentiveness.

 The bodhisattva of swift compassion

 The classical Mahāyāna pantheon already has Avalokiteśvara as the bodhisattva of compassion.
-Tārā's distinctive doctrinal location is as the swiftness of that compassion — the active, response-oriented limb of the same karuṇā, depicted as a stepping-forward figure rather than a seated meditation figure.
-The traditional Tibetan account of her origin is iconographically literal: she is said to have been born from a tear shed by Avalokiteśvara at the apparent inexhaustibility of the suffering he was committed to relieving, and her function is to be the response that the tear sets in motion.
-The eight great fears the Praises enumerate — fire, water, lions, elephants, snakes, thieves, false imprisonment and demons — are read in the developed tradition as the operative shorthand for the eight inner obscurations (anger, pride, ignorance, jealousy, the wrong-view family, attachment, doubt and afflictive emotion in general) the contemplative path actually addresses.
-The recitation of her mantra — Oṃ tāre tuttāre ture svāhā — is held by the tradition to be effective for the outer fears in the literal sense, and operative for the inner obscurations in the structural sense the Vajrayāna reading of yidam practice always applies.
-The bodhisattva's gender is doctrinally non-negotiable in the developed tradition: the Tārā-mūla-kalpa records her vow, made in a previous life as the princess Yeshé Dawa, to attain buddhahood as a woman and to continue manifesting as a woman through every subsequent rebirth — an explicit corrective to the older Mahāyāna passages that had treated female birth as an obstacle to be transcended.
+Tārā's distinctive doctrinal position is as the swiftness of that compassion — the active, response-oriented face of the same karuṇā.
+She is depicted stepping forward to help, where Avalokiteśvara is typically seated in meditation.
+The traditional Tibetan account of her origin is literal: she is said to have been born from a tear shed by Avalokiteśvara at the inexhaustibility of the suffering he was committed to relieving.
+Her function is to be the response that the tear sets in motion.
+The Praises enumerate eight great fears — fire, water, lions, elephants, snakes, thieves, false imprisonment, and demons.
+The developed tradition reads these as shorthand for eight inner obscurations (anger, pride, ignorance, jealousy, the wrong-view family, attachment, doubt, and afflictive emotion in general) that the contemplative path actually addresses.
+Her mantra — Oṃ tāre tuttāre ture svāhā — is held to be effective for the outer fears in the literal sense, and operative for the inner obscurations in the structural sense the Vajrayāna reading of yidam practice always applies.
+The bodhisattva's gender is doctrinally fixed in the developed tradition.
+The Tārā-mūla-kalpa records her vow, made in a previous life as the princess Yeshé Dawa, to attain buddhahood as a woman and to continue manifesting as a woman through every subsequent rebirth.
+This was an explicit corrective to older Mahāyāna passages that had treated female birth as an obstacle to be transcended.

 Where to encounter her in the index